CompEpigen/methylseq_simulation/README.md

 Pseudo-bulk samples with random cell-type compositions can be also simulated with the read-level methylomes.

 ## Set-up
-_methylseq_simulation_ requires Python version > 3.6 (So far, it is tested under Python version 3.7 and 3.8).
+_methylseq_simulation_ requires Python version > 3.6 (So far, it has been tested under Python version 3.7, 3.8 and 3.9).
 The dependencies are clarified in `requirements.txt`.

 #### pip installation